DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

     Can recover dead disk only to the state from the last snapraid sync run, usually every 24h, and only if the data on the other drives did not change much.
   * Bad for **freqently changed** data, or millions of small files.<br>
-    But that means ideal for media - Movies, Shows, Music, Photos, Audiobooks,...
+    But that means ideal for media - movies, shows, music, photos, audiobooks,...

 ### Chapters: